 Best car insurance companies in Vermont

-Geico has some of the least expensive rates and several discounts to lower rates even more.
-It also has several add-ons, such as Mexico car insurance and coverage for special vehicles like RV insurance, motorcycle insurance, boat insurance and commercial vehicle insurance.
+Geico earned the second-highest Bankrate score, offering some of the least expensive rates in Vermont with several discounts to lower rates even more.
+Good students, good drivers, federal employees, military service members and many more may qualify for one of Geico’s many deals.
+The company also offers several add-ons, such as Mexico car insurance and coverage for special vehicles like RV insurance, motorcycle insurance, boat insurance and commercial vehicle insurance.

-State Farm is well-known for its above-average customer satisfaction scores.
-There’s comprehensive car insurance with the option to bundle homeowners insurance or renters insurance.
-State Farm also has additional programs to save, such as its Drive Safe & SaveTM, Steer Clear® and Good Student Rewards.
-There are local agents available to help and excellent mobile tools for the tech-savvy.
+State Farm’s high Bankrate Score reflects its above-average customer satisfaction.
+The company offers robust car insurance policies with the option to bundle homeowners insurance or renters insurance.
+State Farm also has additional programs to save, such as its Drive Safe & Save, Steer Clear and Good Student Rewards.
+The company’s local agents are available to help customers and its excellent mobile tools make filing and tracking claims easy and simple.

 Average car insurance cost in Vermont

-Car insurance in Vermont is almost half the price annually of the policy for the average American, making it much cheaper to drive here than in most places.
-While the average cost of car insurance in the U.S. is $1,738 per year, it costs less than $1,000 per year for the average cost of car insurance in Vermont.
+Vermont is home to just 564,894 licensed drivers and its roads and bridges are in good condition, two factors that help make insurance premiums in the state especially cheap.
+Car insurance in Vermont costs considerably cheaper than car insurance for the average American, making it much cheaper to drive here than in most places.
+While the average cost of car insurance in the U.S. is $1,674 per year for a full coverage policy, it costs only $1,207 per year for the average cost of car insurance in Vermont.

 |Average annual premium for minimum coverage in Vermont||Average annual premium for full coverage in Vermont|